nlapier2/FAMR_paper/results/README.md

 # Results and plotting scripts for the FAMR paper

 `gen_plots.R` contains code to generate most of the plots shown in the FAMR paper.
-Summarized/processed results are shown in the `results/` folder.
+Summarized/processed results are shown in the `results/` folder, which can be obtained by unzipping `results.zip`.
 Given these results, the user can simply run `Rscript gen_plots.R` to generate the plots.
 They will appear in `plot_images/`.
+Please unzip `results.zip` beforehand.
 This may take a couple minutes to run.

 Some of the raw results files were too large to include here, so we use only the